 The case law in New York reveals a very interesting insight into convictions for VTL 1212.
 Usually, engaging in multiple traffic violations will amount to reckless driving (see People v Grogan, 260 NY 138).

-Additionally, if those infractions would be considered dangerous to the average individual, a judge will likely find you guilty (see People v Lamphear, 35 AD2d 305).
+Additionally, if those infractions would be considered dangerous to the average individual, a judge will likely find the driver guilty (see People v Lamphear, 35 AD2d 305).

 For example, in People v.
 Bohacek, 95 AD 3d 1592, a woman’s car crossed over into the oncoming lane of traffic and collided with another vehicle.
-If the story ended there, we would have been dealing with a run-of-the-mill negligence case—not reckless driving.
+If the story ended there, he would have been dealing with a run-of-the-mill negligence case, not reckless driving.

 However, the driver of the other vehicle was killed instantly, and a blood test revealed that the woman who swerved into the other lane was on drugs at the time.
 With these facts on the table, due to the combined unreasonableness of: 1) driving while on drugs, 2) swerving into oncoming traffic, and 3) being the cause of a fatal car crash, there is no doubt why the judge ruled that this amounted to reckless driving.

 Likewise, just swerving in and out of lanes will not constitute reckless driving.
-However, if you hit a car while swerving, it usually will (see People v.
+However, if the driver hits a car while swerving, it usually will (see People v.
 Van De Cruze, 2012 NY Slip Op 51378).

-The difference between getting slapped with a routine traffic ticket and one for reckless driving appears to be in the compounded nature of your conduct as well as how dangerous it ultimately was.
+The difference between getting slapped with a routine traffic ticket and one for reckless driving appears to be in the compounded nature of the conduct as well as how dangerous it ultimately was.
 Download a free copy of our Reckless Driving ebook.